Across the board, one of the most common goals our clients share is trying to figure out the best way to lower body fat percentage.

 Healthy Body Fat Percentages for Men

-Just like women, men who exercise more and carry more muscle will typically sit at a lower body fat range.
+A healthy body fat percentage for men is between 18 and 24%.
+Anything over 25% is considered obese [2].
+Like women, men who exercise more and carry more muscle will typically sit at a lower body fat range.
 For them, this range is around 14-17%.

 Curious about what kinds of nutrition and lifestyle habits are required to reach your desired level of leanness?
-Check out this article!
+Check out this article

 When Is It Safe To Lose Weight?